skip to content

 Research supervision:

 I have supervised undergraduate dissertations and MPhil research on a range of topics and authors from Homer to Wieland, primarily on Latin literature.
 I have supervised doctoral work on Seneca, Tacitus, Juvenal, Suetonius and pseudo-Quintilian among others.
-I welcome enquiries from potential graduate students, especially but not only those working on imperial Latin prose and the Trajanic period.
+I welcome enquiries from potential postgraduate students, especially but not only those working on imperial Latin prose and the Trajanic period.

 Professor of Latin Literature